kbaydush/Reseller/README.md

 - makes the curl http request with new sync parameters to the mirror site which you can set in config file
 - generates PDF file with license agreement
 - send mail to user with license agreement
+- if server not available the data will write into the file, next request will sync the data.
+Also it will posible to sync saved data use cron.php

 All of the process can be used optionally and can be set in config.php